kcroc5/p99mapviewer/README.md

 WIP:

--Bullet points with overlays that reveal more information about the location the mouse is hovering over
+-Bullet points with overlays that reveal more information about the point of interest

 -Mob spawn points, filter points based on mob name, level range, etc.